 What is Liquor Liability Insurance?

-Liquor liability insurance is designed to protect a business that sells or serves alcoholic beverages.
-This type of insurance covers damages that result incidents by individuals who have consumed alcohol.
+Liquor liability insurance is designed to protect a business that sell or serve alcoholic beverages.
+This type of insurance covers damages that result from incidents by individuals who have consumed alcohol.
 It protects you should your clients or patrons sue your business for damages related to their intoxication.
 This is not something a general liability policy would cover.

 4 Reasons You Need Liquor Liability Insurance